 With its long history as the leading yacht club in Finland NJK is held in high regard in the other Nordic countries and by many influential yacht clubs around the world.
 As of 2011 NJK is a member of the ICOYC (International Council of Yacht Clubs).

 NJK has been represented in all Olympic Games except two.
-The club is keen on having Olympic level sailors in the future and has teams preparing for the 2016 Olympics in Rio de Janeiro.
+The club is keen on having Olympic level sailors in the future and has teams preparing for the 2020 Olympics in Tokyo.

 As much effort is put into coaching and training future top competitors NJK has initiated a project called CHALLENGE.